HastD/free-disk-space/README.md

 ## Goals

 - Free lots of disk space by deleting tools that most workflows don't use.
-- Run in under 2 minutes.
+- Run in under 90 seconds.
 - Defaults should work for most workflows.
 - Allow customization to exclude or include paths.